MarcelGarus/server/blog/draft-kakuro.md

 }
 ```

-We'll stick with the bruteforce approach of trying out lots of combinations, but we'll fill the cells one by one and abort as soon as the Kakuro becomes invalid.
+We'll stick with the brute force approach of trying out lots of combinations, but we'll fill the cells one by one and abort as soon as the Kakuro becomes invalid.
 We can use recursion to do that:

 ```rust